vaishnavi12105/embrace/README.md

 #  Embrace – Mental Wellness Platform for Women

 **Embrace** is a safe, supportive, and judgment-free platform built to support women through the emotional challenges of postpartum depression, hormonal disorders (like PCOS/PCOD), pregnancy loss, anxiety, and more.
-It provides a blend of emotional outlets, education, and community—giving women a space to feel seen, heard, and healed.
+It provides a blend of emotional outlets, education, and community giving women a space to feel seen, heard, and healed.